kdale2/MyWebServer/README.md

 # MyWebServer
-understanding how a web server and client works and communicates
+understanding how a web server and client works / communicates<br>
+assignment for Distributed Systems course